SAP-samples/codejam-cap-llm/exercises/11-implement-job-posting-serivce/README.md

 7. The response gets passed to the `DBUtils` to create a new database entry.
 8. The entry then gets inserted into the database with the help of CQL.

-To be fair, this seems like a lot but no worries it is actually not that bad.
-Let's go through it step-by-step.

 👉 Within the `createJobPosting` function handler retrieve the user query from the request and pass it to the input validation method you've implemented before:

 ```JavaScript
 const user_query = req.data.user_query;
 validateInputParameter(user_query);
 ```

-You will call methods you haven't implemented yet, but no worries this will happen in the next step (Step 1).

 👉 Right below the input validation within the `createJobPosting` method, call the following code: